archydragon/buildiot/README.md

 * `branch` — name of the branch you need to build an actual version from (string);
 * any optional parameters (and **destination** from required) may be overrided there.

-For some details about DEB packages please reger [official policy](http://www.debian.org/doc/debian-policy/).
+For some details about DEB packages please refer [official policy](http://www.debian.org/doc/debian-policy/).

 License
 -------